Raised Bed Gardening

 TLC Garden Centers is one of the largest independent nursery, greenhouse and landscape retailers in the country.
-TLC grows more plants locally than any other garden center in the State of Oklahoma.
+TLC grows more plants locally than any other garden center in Oklahoma.
 Come visit our 150,000 square feet of greenhouses, 10 acres of trees, shrubs and flowers and get expert advice from our TLC Plant Professionals!

 TREES & SHRUBS

 TLC Garden Centers has a larger selection of trees and shrubs than any other garden center in Oklahoma.
 The TLC Plant Professionals travel nationwide to find the best varieties of trees and shrubs for Oklahoma's tough growing conditions.